poaboagye/ISR/README.md

  ### Larger Word Lists from LIWC (Appendix F)

- * Use the Larger Word Lists from LIWC in the ```Larger_Word_Lists``` directory to Reproduce the ISR results in Table 5 of the Paper.
+ * Use the Larger Word Lists from LIWC in the ```Larger_Word_Lists``` directory to Reproduce the ISR results in Table 5 of our Paper.
 To debias gendered Names (M/F) and Pleasant/Unpleasant subspace, you should run the following:

 ```py